 Dax’s lunchtime service sees a popular two-course menu served up in double-quick time, ensuring you’ll get back to your desk in time.
 In the evening the surprise tasting menu, served by table only, costs €85, and is the perfect way to sample the skill on offer in this atmospheric and well loved little spot.

 This Dublin restaurants wine list is a real treat, unapologetically French in content.
 Knowledgeable staff will help with recommendations; from the 14 wines by the glass or 12 half bottles to match each course, to the vast cellar of grand cru bottles and Bordeaux classics.
 While Francophiles are especially well catered for, there’s a nod to other major European growers too.

-*** 2014 marked a decade in business for Dax Restaurant and, having been touched by the plight of the homeless on RTE’s Prime Time in December 2013, Olivier Meisonnave decided to commit his restaurant to raise funds for the Dublin Simon Community by donating €2 from each table dining in Dax Restaurant during the year.
+*** 2014 marked a decade in business for Dax Restaurant and, having been touched by the plight of the homeless on RTE’s Prime Time in December 2013, Olivier Meisonnave decided to commit his restaurant to raise funds for the Dublin Simon Community by donating €2 from each table dining in Dax Restaurant during the following year.